SaaS SEOWhite right-pointing chevron arrow symbol on a transparent background.

 • Analyze test results before making permanent changes.
 Avoid assumptions and rely on data-driven decisions

-Personalization can help you convert more visitors by dynamically changing content to match customer requirements.
+Personalization helps you convert more visitors by dynamically changing content to match customer requirements.

 For example, you can show different landing page versions based on where the user is in the buying journey.
 If a user has been to your website before, highlight features they might be interested in.
 If they've signed up for a trial, offer them more resources to maximize their experience.